FlavScents AInsights Entry for Alpha-Terpineol (CAS: 98-55-5)

 7. Toxicology, Safety & Exposure Considerations

 Alpha-terpineol is considered safe for use in food and fragrance applications at typical exposure levels.
-For oral exposure, the compound has a high margin of safety, with no adverse effects reported at typical use levels.
-Dermal exposure in fragrance applications is generally well-tolerated, although it may cause mild irritation in sensitive individuals.
-Inhalation exposure is considered safe, with no significant occupational hazards identified.
-The risk profiles for food and fragrance applications are similar, with no major differences in safety considerations.
+For oral exposure, it has a high margin of safety with no adverse effects reported at typical use levels.
+Dermal exposure in fragrance products is generally well-tolerated, though it may cause mild irritation in sensitive individuals.
+Inhalation exposure is considered low risk due to its moderate volatility.
+Overall, the risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature